hezht3/ISLR_lab/README.md

-# ISLR_lab
+# Statistical Learning lab exercise
-Lab exercise of "An Introduction to Statistical Learning [1st edition]"
+Lab exercise of "An Introduction to Statistical Learning with application in R [1st edition]"